valory-xyz/IEKit/packages/valory/services/impact_evaluator/README.md

 ## Impact Evaluator Service

-A service that tracks mentions on Twitter, assigns scores to them and updates community member' NFTs autonomously.
+A service that tracks community members' contributions, scores them and updates their NFT images autonomously.